 If you used a real avocado you will need to use the entire batch up right away.
 Otherwise, you’re hair mask made with the avocado butter should last several months.

 Please try out on a weekend where you are not going somewhere important first.
 Everyone’s hair is different.
-For some people this may wash out easily, but for others it may take several shampoos in the shower to not look greasy afterwards.
+For some people, this may wash out easily, but for others, it may take several shampoos in the shower to not look greasy afterward.

 PIN FOR LATER! –>DIY Deep Conditioner Avocado Hair Mask